From Glorification to Humiliation: Reassessing Philippians 2:6-8 (Part 1)

 but emptied himself,

-and being found in external condition as a man,
+and having been found in visible condition as a man,

 he humbled himself,

-Silva notes several solid linguistic reasons for such an arrangement, including the fact that “the first stanza begins and ends with the noun morphe (form), whereas the second stanza begins and ends with the participle genomenos (having become).”5 Furthermore, he adds that “each line of the first stanza finds some parallelism in the corresponding line of the second stanza.”6
+Silva notes several solid linguistic reasons for such an arrangement, including the fact that “the first stanza begins and ends with the noun morphe (form), whereas the second stanza begins and ends with the participle genomenos (having become).”6 Furthermore, he adds that “each line of the first stanza finds some parallelism in the corresponding line of the second stanza.”7

 This compelling alternative arrangement shows that the structure presented in most Bibles is not as reliable as one might think.
 Our interpretive starting point should therefore be the Biblical background for pivotal phrases such as form of God, equality with God, emptied himself, and form of a servant.
 We must also consider the contrasts and parallelisms Paul might be making with these phrases, in light of his teaching elsewhere in scripture.